kevinCbear/ctech310/README.md

-# ctech310
+# ctech310 ad design repository for winter 2019
+## description
-projects for class
+this is official repository for class
+## files list